karma-runner/karma/docs/config/01-configuration-file.md

 Preprocessors can be loaded through [plugins].

-Please note just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via NPM).
+Note: Just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via NPM).

 Be aware that preprocessors may be transforming the files and file types that are available at run time.
 For instance,